johnsoncodehk/tsslint/README.md

 ### Caching

-By default, rules run in a syntax-only mode and their diagnostics are cached on disk under `os.tmpdir()/tsslint-cache/`.
-Cache is keyed by file mtime.
+Diagnostics are cached on disk under `os.tmpdir()/tsslint-cache/`, keyed by file mtime.
+The cache is shared across rules and survives between editor sessions.

-The moment a rule reads `ctx.program`, it switches to type-aware mode for that file and skips the cache (type information depends on more than one file's mtime).
-To opt a single diagnostic out of caching without going type-aware, call `.withoutCache()` on the reporter.
+A diagnostic whose correctness depends on more than one file's mtime (e.g. anything that reads `ctx.program` for cross-file resolution and reports on the cached side) should opt out per-diagnostic via `.withoutCache()` on the reporter — the cached entry would otherwise go stale when an unrelated dependency file changes without invalidating its consumers' mtime.

 Pass `--force` to the CLI to ignore the cache.